sgupta38/FutureHomes/1. Blink/ReadMe.txt

 3. Connect the device and check for its basic configurations like Communication Port, Baud rate etc.
 4. Upload the program.
 5. When Done, LED will start blinking.

+For LED connected with jumper wires, HIGH value glows LED and LOW value stops glowing LED.
+This behaviour is contradictory when built-in LED is blinked.